-Covered mediactions and supplies ( You pay Covered medications and supplies (continued) High Option Standard Option Not covered: All charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12 and prescription-only prenatal vitamins) • Over-the-counter nutritional supplements and medical foods Topical fluoride • The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs • Nonprescription medicines (over-the-counter medications) not shown as covered • Compound drugs for which an FDA approved manufactured product is available
+Benefits Description You Pay Covered medications and supplies (cont.)
+High Option Standard Option Not covered: All Charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins, nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • Over-the-counter nutritional supplements and medical foods Topical Fluoride • The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. Cost of fertility drugs Nonprescription medicines (over-the-counter medications) not shown as covered • Compound drugs for which an FDA approved manufactured product is available